The time may be right for Roth IRA-owned IC-DISCs

 Over the years, the IRS has argued that the form of a transaction should be disregarded if the transaction lacked substance, or the substance was contrary to the form.
 Courts have often accepted this substance-over-form argument in other corporate structures, but the latest case continues a trend at the federal appellate level of recognizing form over substance when the form is specifically created by law.
 In these cases, the IRS argued that structures like the Roth IRA-owned IC-DISC amount to a legal shell that exists only to reduce taxes and that the relationship between the IC-DISC and its owners should be taxed based on the economic substance of the end result.

-The latest case actually involves an entity known as a Foreign Sales Corporation (FSC), not a DISC.
+The 2021 Ninth Circuit case actually involves an entity known as a Foreign Sales Corporation (FSC), not a DISC.
 However, the Ninth Circuit makes clear that the same logic applies to “the Congressionally authorized separation of substance and form that is involved in an entity similar to the FSC at issue here.”

 Previous decisions that focused on Roth IRA-owned IC-DISCs seemed to be written with an eye toward limiting their application to the facts of the structure being challenged and the particular argument that the IRS used to challenge it.
 In this case, the court seemed willing to consider and dismiss other potential challenges that the IRS might raise against congressionally authorized entities.
 The ruling dismissed these and summarized its conclusion noting, “when Congress expressly departs from substance-over-form principles, the Commissioner may not invoke those principles in a way that would directly reverse that congressional judgment.”